Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a terrible symbol, your work seems to sap the energy from all living things nearby.
 Make a Focus attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence decay damage and apply 2 stacks of withered.
 - **2 essence:** Deal 2d6 + 2 \* Presence decay damage and apply 4 stacks of withered.